CowboyLva/ebiomes/README.txt

 Several popular mods are supported - bonemeal, mobs_animal, mobs_monster, mobs_npc, mob_horse, moreblocks, flowerpot
 Post 1.0.0 - forgotten_monsters, animalworld, nssm

-To gain better compatibility with other biome mods(like ethereal) the user has to disable unregistering and reregistering of decorations.

-Retouches to vanilla(if reregistering is ENABLED) - Blueberries are removed from Snowy Grassland.
-Cowberries have taken their place, they spawn at - Snowy Grassland, Taiga, and Tundra biomes(on moss)
-If rereg_mtg_decors is disabled cowberries will only spawn in tundra and taiga.

 As of 1.2.0 the player can disable bamboo in Extra Biomes modmenu, either as a preference.
 Or if a different mod will be used for adding bamboo - for this to work the player has to disable reregistering of decorations.